Fairlee in Kent County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Caulk’s Field Monument (approx. 0.7 miles away); Bass Propagation Lake (approx. 2.3 miles away); Rude Awakening (approx. 2.7 miles away); Tolchester Beach Amusement Park (approx. 3 miles away); Martin Wagner (approx. 3.7 miles away); Captain Lambert Wickes (approx. 5.1 miles away); Stanley B. Vansant Memorial (approx. 5.1 miles away); American Mettle (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Caulk’s Field Monument (approx. 0.7 miles away); Bass Propagation Lake (approx. 2.3 miles away); Rude Awakening (approx. 2.7 miles away); Tolchester Beach Amusement Park (approx. 3 miles away); Martin Wagner (approx. 3.7 miles away); Brampton (approx. 5 miles away); Captain Lambert Wickes (approx. 5.1 miles away); Stanley B. Vansant Memorial (approx. 5.1 miles away).
 Touch for a list and map of all markers in Fairlee.

 1. Battle of Caulk’s Field Marker

 The wording on the marker appears incorrect.
 In conversation with local historian Stanley Quick, I realised that what is stated on the monument is a misreading of Lt.
 Col. Philip Reed's after-battle report, which was written from Belle Air (Fairlee), and gave the impression he and his troops had marched from that location to meet the British.
 In fact, the militiamen were camped nearer the beach, at Georgetown Crossroads, and made a retrograde march a few hundred yards to meet the British at Caulk's Field.

 — Submitted August 24, 2009, by Christopher T. George of Baltimore, Maryland.